Connor-McCloskey/EPP_UE_BuildTool/README.md

 To use the ini file's ProjectVersion field from C++ or Blueprints, refer to the simple C++ code described here: https://forums.unrealengine.com/t/how-to-get-project-version/487787

-There are a few paths in the Vars section you need to set for your machine.
-See either the "Per Project" section under Vars or use the built-in 'helpme' command to see a list of the CLI args to do so.
+There are a few path variables you need to set for your machine.
+See either the "Per Project" section in the Python file or use the built-in `helpme` command to see a list of the CLI args to do so.

 This is a great source for additional UAT info: https://github.com/botman99/ue4-unreal-automation-tool